 Idaho is known for its magnificent and diverse landscape, but on your next road trip, plan to take a side trip to see some of our state’s lesser known attractions.
 These strange, fascinating, and curious pieces of art and and history tell a lot about Idaho’s unique culture… but they also make fantastic photo ops!
-Check out a few of our state’s biggest and boldest roadside marvels:
+Check out a few of our state’s biggest and boldest roadside oddities:

 1. Shoshone Ice Cave Figures, Shoshone